janrihamasek/mosaic/README.md

 ## Features
 - Activity catalogue with activation/deactivation and detail overview.
-- Daily sheet (`Today` tab) for quick scoring of all active activities.
+- Daily sheet (`Today` tab) for quick scoring of all active activities, including debounced auto-save.
 - Entry history with sorting, pagination, and inline delete.
 - CSV import helper for bootstrapping historical data.